ms-np/debugging-project-week-1/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Create an Issue describing your Changes
-5. Open a Pull Request
+5. Open a Pull Request and link the Issue
+6. Assign Reviewers to the Pull Request